USEPA/egrid/README.md

 -   National U.S.

-Further information on the eGRID PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC methodology can be found in the [Particulate Matter Emissions for eGRID2021](https://www.epa.gov/system/files/documents/2024-06/egrid2021-draft-pm-memo.pdf).
+Further information on the eGRID PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC methodology can be found in the [Particulate Matter Emissions for eGRID2021](https://www.epa.gov/system/files/documents/2024-06/egrid2021-draft-pm-memo.pdf) methodology documentation.

 The dataset that this code produces is publicly available [here](https://www.epa.gov/egrid/egrid-pm25).